blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 eval $(cardano-up context env)
 ```

 Now we should be able to run `cardano-cli` normally.
+We can check the tip of the Cardano node by running:

 ```
 cardano-cli query tip --testnet-magic 1